coreemu/core/docs/ctrlnet.md

 control networks, the session option should be used instead of the *core.conf* default.

+!!! note

-> **NOTE:** If you have a large scenario with more than 253 nodes, use a control
-> network prefix that allows more than the suggested */24*, such as */23* or
+    If you have a large scenario with more than 253 nodes, use a control network prefix that allows more than the suggested */24*, such as */23* or greater.

-> greater.
+!!! note

-> **NOTE:** Running a session with a control network can fail if a previous
-> session has set up a control network and the its bridge is still up.
-Close
-> the previous session first or wait for it to complete.
-If unable to, the *core-daemon* may need to be restarted and the lingering bridge(s) removed
+    Running a session with a control network can fail if a previous session has set up a control network and the its bridge is still up.
+Close the previous session first or wait for it to complete.
+If unable to, the **core-daemon** may need to be restarted and the lingering bridge(s) removed manually.
-> manually.

 ```shell
 # Restart the CORE Daemon